Tjjfast/emotion-detection-model/README.md

 Your project directory should be set up as follows for the application to run correctly:
 ```
 .
-├── Emotion_Detection_Model.ipynb  # Jupyter notebook for model training
+├── model.py  # File used for model training
-├── model_file_30epochs.h5         # The pre-trained Keras model
+├── emotion_detection_model.h5         # The pre-trained Keras model
 ├── haarcascade_frontalface_default.xml # OpenCV face detection classifier
 ├── app.py                         # The main Flask application
 ├── requirements.txt               # Python dependencies
 ├── emotion_detector.exe           # Standalone executable for Windows
 └── templates/
     └── index.html                 # Frontend web page
+└── static/
+    └── camera.jpg                 # jpg used
+    └── styles.css                 # css styling
 ```
 ## 🧠 Model Training
-The deep learning model used for emotion recognition was trained from scratch using a Convolutional Neural Network (CNN).
+The emotion recognition model is a Convolutional Neural Network (CNN) built with Keras and trained on the FER2013 dataset.

-Notebook: The entire training process is documented in the Emotion_Detection_Model.ipynb Jupyter Notebook.

-Dataset: The model was trained on the well-known FER2013 (Facial Expression Recognition 2013) dataset from a Kaggle competition.
-This dataset contains tens of thousands of 48x48 pixel grayscale images of faces, each labeled with one of the seven core emotions.

-Architecture: The notebook details the CNN architecture, data preprocessing steps, and training loops used to build the model_file_30epochs.h5 model file.
+### Data Processing
+Input images are 48x48 grayscale pictures of faces.
+To improve model robustness, the training data was augmented with random rotations, shears, zooms, and horizontal flips.
+All image pixel values were normalized to a [0, 1] range.

+### CNN Architecture
+The model is a sequential CNN designed for image classification.
+It consists of four main convolutional blocks, each containing Conv2D, ReLU activation, MaxPooling2D, and Dropout layers.

+The final part of the network is a classification head, which flattens the feature maps and uses a Dense layer with 512 neurons, followed by the final softmax output layer that classifies the image into one of the seven emotion categories.

+### Training
+The model was compiled using the Adam optimizer and categorical_crossentropy loss function.
+It was trained for 30 epochs so far, and the final weights were saved to the emotion_detection_model.h5 file.

 ## ⚙️ How It Works
 Flask Backend: The app.py script initializes a Flask web server.